12 Era of Bad Feelings

 Despite the seeming goodwill of this first American foray into the Far West, Jefferson’s Indian policy wasn’t oriented toward long-term peaceful co-existence.
 He was fascinated with Native American culture from an anthropological perspective but also wanted them out of the way in order to clear the land for a future agricultural empire.
 While later American presidents, especially Andrew Jackson, are most famously associated with Indian removal (next chapter), the Founders initiated the policy.
 Both Jackson and Jefferson saw it as a more humane alternative than war, which it was, even if those two options weren’t the only alternatives.
 At first, Jefferson wanted to assimilate American Indians as a condition of allowing them to stay, forcing them to convert to Christianity (despite his own heterodoxy), develop written languages, stop hunting for a living, and start farming in straight rows.
 He suspected that since they would never comply, Whites could then take their land on those grounds — an assumption that proved false in the case of Cherokees and some other “Civilized Tribes.”

 Later, Jefferson developed a covert strategy of indebting Indigenous Americans so that they would sell off land to repay their debts.
 Eventually, they’d be so surrounded by Whites that they’d leave of their own volition.
 He hoped that would “get rid of the pests, without giving offense.”
 In the meantime, “If we are constrained to raise the hatchet against any tribe, we will never lay it down until that tribe is exterminated, or driven beyond the Mississippi.”
 While he never advocated initiating preemptive war against Native Americans, and even wanted to “cultivate their love” during the removal process, dropping the “e” word (extermination) on an entire tribe is no small matter.
 Rather than associate Indian Removal purely with Jackson, Martin Van Buren, and the Trail of Tears, we should understand it as a policy the Founders started that continued through later presidents, including Abraham Lincoln, culminating in later wars and expulsions on the Great Plains and Southwest.
 Was their forced expulsion morally justified?
 Most people today would argue no, but neither is there a movement afoot among its critics to give the country back to the descendants of its original inhabitants.
 It’s common among today’s politicians to say we need to “take America back.”
-That must seem like an odd remark to American Indians, as their population dropped from 650k to 250k during the 19th century and far more than that from the 15th to 18th centuries.
+That must seem like an odd remark to Indigenous Americans, as their population dropped from 650k to under 250k during the 19th century and far more than that from the 15th to 18th centuries (current estimates for the Western Hemisphere’s population in 1491 range from 35-60 million).

 The Lewis & Clark Expedition got critical assistance, though, from a Shoshone intermediary named Sacagawea, an updating of the familiar theme we’ve already seen with Cortès-Malinalli, John Smith-Pocahontas, and early Pilgrims-Tisquantum.
 She married Corps member Toussaint Charbonneau, a French-Canadian fur trader.
 While Sacagawea didn’t lead the expedition as depicted in legendary accounts, she and Charbonneau translated and helped the Corps of Discovery get horses, cross the Rockies and Bitterroots, and trade for more canoes as they dropped into the Snake and Columbia Rivers on the western slope.
 They called her “Janey,” Army slang for girl.
 Less famous Western Shoshones Old Toby (Swooping Eagle), Tetoharska, and Twisted Hair guided the Corps along their path.
 Sacagawea’s mere presence signaled that they came in peace since no Indian war party would tow along a young bride and mother.
 There was, as we learned in earlier chapters, no Northwest Passage that far south, just the mountainous Continental Divide that Lewis and Clark discovered, from which all rivers flowed into either the Pacific or Gulf of Mexico.
 Further north, Norwegian Roald Amundsen traversed the first passage from Greenland to Alaska in 1906.
 Like the French and Dutch before them, Americans learned much in their failed quest to find the Northwest Passage.